Call Us TODAY on 020 3588 4240

 A ‘stay of execution’ is an order given by the High Court which holds HCEOs acting as long as they meet specific conditions, such as paying the debt by set instalments.

-Why use the High Court?
+Why Use the High Court?

 • Statutorily, creditors are able to charge interest on debts in addition to the initial debt.
-The current rate of 8% per year was first established back when these types of transactions had low levels and are not due solely because it has increased over time; rather this was intended as a way for people who owed money but didn’t know or forget about their obligations under the law (such as borrowers)
+The current rate of 8% per year was first established back when these types of transactions had low levels and are not due solely because it has increased over time; rather this was intended as a way for people who owed money but didn’t know or forget about their obligations under the law (such as borrowers) The high court judgment obtained by creditors will allow them legally binding power over our finances with no room left to upstart renegotiating terms like better offers come along soon enough.

 • The High Court can also enforce judgment- either by way of attachment or otherwise -in cases where interest has been unpaid on a CCJ.
 If this happens, it will be applied from the date when enforcement proceedings begin in order for people who owe money to pay up!